SabbyGallery/SabbyGallery.github.io/src/events/2024/05-table-flip.md

 ---
 title: Table Flip
 date: 2024-05-21
-time: 7PM to 9PM
+time: 6PM to 9PM
 tags: [table-flip]
 poster: "TableFlip-May2024.jpg"
 blurb: "Board Game Night!"
 ---

-Maybe even some card games as a treat…
+Table Flip!
+Board games!
+Card games (as a treat?)!
+"Anything but video" games!

-Event starts at 7 p.m., after Co-working.
+Now that the weather is cooling down, come along and warm yourself up at Sabby by playing some nice IRL games with an IRL crowd.